DavidAkerele/Task-3/README.md

-# React + Vite

-Solution to HNGX Stage 3 Task.
+#Done with the stage 3 task for the HNGx internship

+Implemented a drag-and-drop website using react-dnd

 ## Project was built With

 - Vite
 - React
-- React-router-dom
-- Tailwind CSS (for styling)
+- Tailwind CSS
-- Firebase (for authentication)
+- Firebase
 - React-dnd (for drag and drop)
-- React-dnd-html5-backend